llbit/greenballs-plugin/README.md

-# This Is Fine for Jenkins
+# This Is Fine Plugin for Jenkins

 This plugin replaces all build status indicators with dogs and fires inspired by the [This Is Fine meme](https://knowyourmeme.com/memes/this-is-fine).